 This is mostly used by those in the know, because it provides a constant flow at a fixed speed, despite changes in differential pressure.

 These pumps are often used to transport water, but they are also well suited for applications that pump viscous and corrosive fluids.

-In this series, we will be looking at the reciprocating types of positive displacement pumps, namely plunger, piston and diaphragm, before moving on to rotating positive displacement pumps.
+In this series, we will be looking at the reciprocating types of these pumps, namely plunger, piston and diaphragm, before moving on to rotating pumps.

 One type of positive displacement pump is a reciprocating one, so called because of the reciprocating movement this pump is famous for.
 This motion is a predictable back and forth one (whether it’s a piston, plunger or diaphragm pump).

 We like to recommend the reciprocating pump when you need to provide an exact amount of fluid.
 This is easily done by modifying the stroke or length of the reciprocating pump for applications that require precise metering and dosing

 A piston pump comes with an inbuilt piston that is used to pump.
 This works much like a simple bicycle pump.
 The first stroke of the pump creates a vacuum, releasing the inlet valve and shutting the outlet valve as it creates a suction effect to draw fluid into the piston chamber.
 As the motion is reversed, the opposite happens due to the compassion effect that occurs as the inlet valve is under pressure.
 This pressure causes the inlet valve to close and opens the outlet valve – thereby discharging the fluid in the piston chamber.
 The bigger the cylinder volume of a piston pump, the more fluid you can pump.
 Of course, you can get much more complex designs for industrial applications, such as radial pumps.